syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-paragraphs.md

 {% endhighlight %}

-N> ShrinkTextOnOverFlow is not supported in UWP, ASP.NET CORE and Xamarin platforms

 {% endtabs %}

+N> The shrink text on overflow is not supported in UWP, ASP.NET CORE and Xamarin platforms.

 ## Removing the paragraph